eclipse-velocitas/vehicle-app-python-sdk/README.md

 3. Re-run project creation tests

-Now when the updated [PyPI](https://pypi.org/project/velocitas-sdk/) package exists the [Project creation](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/project-creation.yaml) workflow is expected to succeed if run manually for `main`.
+Now, when the updated [PyPI](https://pypi.org/project/velocitas-sdk/) package exists, the [Project creation](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/project-creation.yaml) workflow is expected to succeed if run manually for `main`.
 If not you need to troubleshoot why it doesn't.

 ### Updating Dependencies

-This repository specify exact Python versions  in `setup.py` and other files.
+This repository specifies exact Python versions  in `setup.py` and other files.
 If a version needs to be updated, for example if a vulnerability is detected, the following approach needs to be followed

 1. Update version in `setup.py` if needed